s-shemmee/alx_travel_app_0x03/README.md

-# ALX Travel App - Milestone 2
+# ALX Travel App - Milestone 3

-## Database Modeling and Data Seeding in Django
+## API Development for Listings and Bookings in Django

-This project implements the database models, serializers, and management commands for the ALX Travel App.
+This project implements ViewSets and API endpoints for managing listings and bookings, with comprehensive API documentation using Swagger.

 ## Features Implemented